ITClowd/blog/content/Computer Science/Publishing Obsidian via Github Actions.md

 ## Background Story
 A few months ago I started my own ["Second Brain"](https://knowledge.vogel.business) (for which I use [Obsidian](https://obsidian.md)).
 I really liked that I can structure my learnings and summaries from my lectures in a way I feel most comfortable with.
 Just a few weeks after I started using Obsidian, I thought: "wouldn't it be great if I could access my Vault remotely from any device?"
 So I looked at my options:

-1. **Using Obsidian Sync**
+### 1. Using Obsidian Sync
 I saw, that Obsidian is offering a subscription Service for syncing Obsidian vaults to all of your devices.
 But while that would be a fairly easy way to archive my desired result, I would need Obsidian installed on every device I want to look at my knowledgebase.

-2. **Using Obsidian publish**
+### 2. Using Obsidian publish
 On the same page is saw that Obsidian is offering a publish service as well.
 But for me as a software engineer it seemed like wasted money because I was sure it could be archived with resources that a are either free or already available to me.

-3. **Using Quartz**
+### 3. Using Quartz
 Since I decided i didn't want to spend any money on this I started using git as version control for my knowledge base.
 This made Obsidian Sync obsolete because I could sync my files between all my machines without any problems.
 I did however have some problems with git on my phone so I thought that I could use CI/CD to publish my Vault to a website so I could view it from anywhere.

+### Implementation Rules
 Luckily I found a repo which archived mostly what I want: [Quartz](https://github.com/jackyzha0/quartz) (it is based on Hugo, which I wanted to check out anyways)

 Before I started using Quartz I made a few rules on how I want my vault deployed:
 1. **Fully automated**